-SEO stands for Search Engine Optimization and refers to the practices that increase both the quantity and quality of traffic to your startup's website by way of organic search engine results.
-If you do SEO right, you attract visits from people who want or need to read your blog, or who have a question you can answer for them.
+SEO, Search Engine Optimization, refers to the practices that increase the quantity and quality of traffic to your startup's website through organic search engine results.
+If you do SEO right, you attract visits from people who want or need to read your blog or have a question you can answer.

-Despite some who disagree, yes, SEO is still with us, and, yes, it still matters.
-Specifics may have changed, algorithms have definitely changed, results have changed.
-But the underlying fact remains, in order to rank you need to pay attention to your startup's SEO.
+SEO is still with us, and yes, it matters.
+Specifics may have changed, algorithms have changed, and results have changed.
+But the underlying fact remains to rank; you need to pay attention to your startup's SEO.
 Remember the basics and don't become complacent and neglect existing pages.

 If you nurture your startup's SEO efforts and continually update your tactics to keep up with all the changes, the potential exists to see huge increases in organic search and leads over time.